Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-feed-storage.md

 [You can configure a feed to use a "drop path,"](/docs/proget/feeds/feed-overview/proget-bulk-import-with-droppath) which is a local or network path that ProGet will scan for files periodically.
 If that directory contains a package with a valid format for the feed type, it will be imported to ProGet.

-By default, existing packages will not be overwritten, but you can change this by going to `Admin > Advanced Settings`, and changing `Feeds.AllowDropPathImportOverwrite` to `true`.
+By default, existing packages will not be overwritten, but you can change this by going to "Administration Overview" > "Advanced Settings", and changing `Feeds.AllowDropPathImportOverwrite` to `true`.